 With respect to service and protocol definition, SOIS, in general, uses terms and definitions defined within the ISO Open Systems Interconnect model defined in reference [2].
 The following definitions are provided:

-component: A logical software entity that interacts with other components only through defined interfaces.
-Following UML, SOIS EDS components have both ‘provided’ and ‘required’ interfaces.
+component: A logical element of a system accessed through defined interfaces.
+May be purely conceptual or realized in software or hardware (e.g., as a field-programmable gate array).

 device abstraction control procedure, DACP: The control procedure that provides the abstraction of a device-specific access protocol to a functional interface.
 This may involve e.g., the application of calibrations to raw values provided by the device or combination of multiple raw values to determine a derived value in SI units.